-The naive continuation method will fail in solution finding at possible turning points of t; the turning point means a point where t cannot increase and this will be illustrated later.
+The naive continuation method will fail in solution finding at possible turning points of t; the turning point means a point where t cannot increase (this will be illustrated later, e.g., by Fig.2).
 To circumvent this inconvenience, arclength s on the curve C which consists of points of $h^{-1}(0)$ is introduced; s is monotone increasing.
-Parameter t and the curve C are parameterized by s, and s0 can be denoted as s1.
+Parameter t and the curve C are parameterized by s, and (2) can be denoted as h(C(s)).